tkurtbond/tkurtbond.github.io/posts/2004/06/03/2004-06-03.rst

 + *Bloodstone*, by Karl Edward Wagner; Warner Books, March 1975.
 I reread Karl Edward Wagner's *Kane* books every so often.
-They are wonderful examples of swords and sorcery fiction, filled with blood, sweat, strange magic, intrigue, foul rituals, and things from outside space.  *Bloodstone* is probably my least favorite of the *Kane* novels, but it's still very good.
+They are wonderful examples of Sword & Sorcery fiction, filled with blood, sweat, strange magic, intrigue, foul rituals, and things from outside space.  *Bloodstone* is probably my least favorite of the *Kane* novels, but it's still very good.